JBrandos/Redington.ProbabilityCalculator/README.md

 # Redington.ProbabilityCalculator
-Calculates the union or intersect probabilities given two inputs
+Calculates the union or intersect probabilities given two inputs.
+Logs output to user on frontend, also stores it along with date on a text file

 Uses MVC for a simple frontend, C# Library for service classes that perform business logic.
 Unit tests for most functionality, could be improved with acceptance testing verifying output of log file